ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

 ## The iOS mobile app

 Here I will detail the key steps required to create a mobile app that receives data from our API.
-We are going to use the UI Table View to display our data in a list.
+We are going to use the `UITableView` to display our data in a list.
 In XCode 6, create a new project:

-File > New > Project > iOS Application > Single View Application
+_File > New > Project > iOS Application > Single View Application_

-Product Name: Fishes
+_Product Name: Fishes
 Language: Objective-C
 Devices: iPhone
-we do not use Core Data for now.
+We wont use Core Data for now.
+_

-Select a location on disk to save your project and then click Create.
+Select a location on disk to save your project and click Create.

 By default, the project will be created with a View Controller.
-We will however, want to show the data from the REST api as a list, so we will use the Table View Controller instead.
-So we will create a new set Objective-C files (File > New > File > iOS Source > Cocoa Touch Class).
+However, we want to show the data from the REST api as a list, so we will use the Table View Controller instead.
+Create a new set of Objective-C files (_File > New > File > iOS Source > Cocoa Touch Class_).

-Class: TableViewController
+_Class: TableViewController
 Subclass of: UITableViewController
-we do not create a XIB file
+We do not need a XIB file_

-You have just created the TableViewController.h and TableViewController.m files.
+You have just created the _TableViewController.h_ and _TableViewController.m_ files.

-Go to the Main.storyboard, go to the Object library and drag the Table View Controller to the storyboard.
+Open the _Main.storyboard_ file, from the Object library drag a Table View Controller to the storyboard.
 Select and delete the default View Controller.
-Make sure that under Attributes Inspector, the checkbox for `Is Initial View Controller` for the selected Table View Controller is ticked.
+Make sure that under Attributes Inspector, the checkbox for _Is Initial View Controller_ for the selected Table View Controller is ticked.

-In the Main.storyboard, expand the Table View Controller to expose Table View Cell then select the Attributes Inspector and enter FishCell in the Identifier.
-Also change the Style to Subtitle from Basic.
-This provides the utility to display the value set by `cell.detailTextLabel`.
-This code below demonstrates the use of a simple NSArray to display data hardcoded in the UITableView.
+In the _Main.storyboard_, expand the Table View Controller to expose the Table View Cell, select it in the Attributes Inspector and enter _FishCell_ as the Identifier.
+Change the Style from _Basic_ to _Subtitle_.
+This provides the ability to display the value set by `cell.detailTextLabel`.
+The code below demonstrates the use of a simple `NSArray` to display data hardcoded in the `UITableView`.

 ```objectivec
 - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section {